Health, Wellness and Safety

 We have in place a robust, worldwide incident reporting process.
-This, in combination with workplace safety inspections and hazard analysis, focuses our safety improvement efforts where we can have the most impact on preventing incidents and where populations are most at risk.
-Employee safety communications take a variety of forms given the great diversity in our operations and workplaces.
-A number of methods are used to keep employee safety awareness high, including site specific hazard management, off the job safety information and unique safety concerns that may be endemic to a specific geography.
+This, in combination with workplace safety inspections and hazard analysis, focusses our safety improvement efforts where we can make the most impact on preventing incidents and where populations are most at risk.
+Employee safety communications take a variety of forms, given the great diversity in our operations and workplaces.
+A number of methods are used to keep employee safety awareness high, including site specific hazard management, off the job safety information and unique safety concerns that may be endemic to the geography.

-In order to ensure that all Xerox owned and leased facilities meet our stringent fire and life safety attributes are in place in the buildings we own and lease, all real estate transactions are reviewed by the Environment, Health, Safety and Sustainability (EHS&S) organization prior to occupying.
-Xerox fire safety and life safety requirements have been established regardless of location in the world, size of facility or occupancy classification.
+In order to ensure that all Xerox owned and leased facilities meet our stringent fire and life safety requirements, all real estate transactions are reviewed by the Environment, Health, Safety and Sustainability (EHS&S) organization prior to occupying.
+Xerox fire safety and life safety requirements have been established and are implemented worldwide, regardless of location, size of the facility or occupancy classification.
 The focus of the safety review is Life Safety requirements, including safe egress in an emergency, fire and incident prevention, early detection, suppression, occupant notification and prompt emergency response.
-These reviews are linked with the implementation of building specific emergency plans are implemented and updated, and that emergency drills are completed at least on an annual basis.
+These reviews also ensure that building specific emergency plans are implemented and updated, and that emergency drills are completed at least on an annual basis.

 A well-established internal audit program measures our success in implementing corporate standards, allows us to share best practices and helps us validate regulatory compliance.
-Audits at major operations are conducted on a rolling average of once every three to five years (or sooner, based on performance).
+Audits at major operations are conducted once every three to five years (or sooner, based on performance).
 The frequency and the focus of the audits are based on the type of operations and the inherent risks associated with the operations.
-In 2012, we added our Services operations to this audit schedule.

 Xerox audit teams evaluate operations against our internal standards, external regulations and industry guidelines.
-Beginning in 2010, the teams also evaluated management system performance.
+The teams also evaluate management system performance.
 With the assistance of the local managers and support staff, action plans are developed and deficiencies corrected.
 Senior management pays particular attention to situations with the potential to pose a significant risk of environmental damage, serious injury to employees or regulatory non-compliance.
-In 2015, we met our goal of resolution of these issues within 90 days and continued to demonstrate that the audit program has become an important mechanism for identifying and correcting performance gaps.
+Xerox’s audit program is an important mechanism for identifying and correcting performance gaps.

 Because emergencies and disasters often strike without warning, Xerox has implemented an emergency preparedness and response program to help protect the safety of our employees, the surrounding communities and the environment.

 To prepare for emergencies, Xerox facilities worldwide have implemented site-specific Emergency Preparedness Plans to assist with the development and execution of appropriate actions in response to local emergencies.
-Our plans account for common emergencies, such as responding to fires; for weather-related emergencies, such as tornadoes and hurricanes; and for more location-specific emergencies, such as responding to earthquakes and radiological emergencies.
+Our plans account for common emergencies, such as responding to fires, for weather-related emergencies such as tornadoes and hurricanes, and for more location-specific emergencies, such as responding to earthquakes and radiological emergencies.
 We also include resources and procedures for first aid medical response in the event of an injury or illness to an employee in our facilities.
 In our more complex and higher hazard operations, we have Medical Emergency Response Teams (MERTs).
-These MERT employees are provided with training and the equipment necessary to respond quickly and stabilize the medical emergency until more advanced medical support arrives.
+These MERT employees are provided with the training and equipment necessary to render quick response to stabilize the medical emergency until more advanced medical support arrives.

-Shelter-in-Place procedures, already in place in our Technology sites, are being rolled out to our Services sites to protect our employees from emergency situations that occur outside of our facilities.
+Shelter-in-Place procedures have also been implemented to protect our employees from emergency situations that occur outside of our facilities.

-In addition to emergency action plans that are established at the local operations level, there are preparedness plans at the corporate level including major incidents, crisis management and pandemic preparedness.
+In addition to emergency action plans that are established at the local operation level, there are preparedness plans at the corporate level including major incident response, crisis management and pandemic preparedness.
 These plans have been designed with a central corporate strategy that utilizes an incident command structure.
-Incident Response Managers are responsible for local/regional tactical and emergency response, coordinating efforts at their respective locations with the Corporate Crisis Management Team, and addressing local business operations issues.
+Incident Response Managers are responsible for local/regional tactical and emergency response, coordinating efforts at their respective locations with the Corporate Crisis Management Team and addressing local business operations issues.
 Response coordination and integration are part of the planning process.

 All preparedness plans are regularly tested for effectiveness through management reviews, corporate audits and annual drills.
 Any discrepancies are noted and corrective actions are implemented.
-Following an emergency, Business Resumption Plans are put into action to ensure business operations are quickly restored after an incident.
+Following an emergency, Business Resumption Plans are put into action to ensure the business operations are quickly restored after the incident.

 Motor Vehicle Safety

-We also participate in fleet safety benchmark forums to keep up to date on the latest motor vehicle safety practices and technologies and to share Xerox’s best practices with our peers.
+We also participate on fleet safety benchmark forums to keep up to date on the latest motor vehicle safety practices and technologies and to share Xerox’s best practices with our peers.